+In basic terms, a home warranty is a service contract that covers the costs to repair or replace your house’s major systems and appliances.
 Buying a home is one of the largest investments most people will make, and purchasing a home warranty is a common strategy to protect that investment.
-A home warranty is a service contract that covers the costs to repair or replace your house’s major systems and appliances.

-While a home insurance policy protects your home in scenarios such as fire or flood damage, it won’t come in handy when your refrigerator or washing machine dies — and unfortunately, a part of homeownership is dealing with broken appliances.
+While a home insurance policy protects your home in scenarios such as fire or flood damage, it will not come in handy when your refrigerator or washing machine dies — and unfortunately, a part of home-ownership is dealing with broken appliances.
 Without a home warranty, these repairs could cost you hundreds or even thousands of dollars.

-However, if you have a home warranty, you simply need to make a claim and your warranty provider will take care of the rest.
+However, if you do have a home warranty, you simply need to make a claim and your warranty provider will take care of the rest.
+For instance, if a home’s oven or ductwork has an issue, a home warranty prevents a homeowner from paying a large sum of money out-of-pocket for repairs.
 Sounds great, right?
 It can be, but much like other forms of warranties, they aren’t for everyone.

 The pros at Modernize are here to help you understand the ins-and-outs of the home warranty process, what to expect from different plans, costs and fees, and if a plan is worth it for you.

 What Does a Home Warranty Cover?